VaidheeswaranS/test-terraform-project/Challenge-1/pre-reqs.md

 - Please add the plugin ```Terraform``` and restart the Jenkins service

-- Add terraform tool in global tool configuration (specify the installation path for terraform and uncheck Install automatically)
+- Add terraform tool in global tool configuration (specify the installation path for terraform and uncheck "Install automatically" option)